hilotechinc/MCP-Microsoft-Office/phase1.md

 - [x] Add attachment handling
 - **Test**: All core operations unit tested (see mail-service.test.js)

+**Summary:**
+All mail service features (inbox, search, send, flag, attachments) are implemented, robust, and fully tested.
+All results are normalized and conform to MCP and Microsoft Graph standards.
+The implementation follows all async, modular, and error-handling rules in phase1_architecture.md.
+API and module contracts are validated.
+All tests pass.

 ```javascript
 // Test: Email Retrieval
 const emails = await mailService.getInbox({ top: 10 });